 People imitate what they see when others create the idea that it is okay and it brings attention.
 Maraj wants to teach people how to get attention in a positive fashion.
 Booty dancing is not tolerated in any of classes provided by Maraj.
 Many students that begun with Maraj only knew “booty” and when asked to dance without it, were lost.
 My purpose is to educate my students using the true art of hip-hop, so when they do dance, they can display their creativity and feel comfortable dancing anywhere and create attention in a clean, fun, and positive way.

-Maraj classes are full of energy, fun . help builds confidence, makes you feel a sense of accomplishment and develops self-esteem.
+Maraj classes are full of energy, fun, help builds confidence, makes you feel a sense of accomplishment and develops self-esteem, responsibility, teamwork, accountability and work ethic.
+Maraj also assists with fitness for kids and adults.
 Welcome to Jus Hip-hop.